|

 PISANKI

-Polish Easter Eggs
+Polish

-- Pisanki
+Easter Eggs - Pisanki

-spring and rebirth all around the world, and
+are a symbol of spring and rebirth all around

-of Easter and the Resurrection.
-In Poland,
+enduring symbol of Easter and the Resurrection.

-Easter egg-making has developed into a true
+In Poland, Easter egg-making has developed

-associated with them.
-Easter eggs are called
+and rituals associated with them.
+Easter eggs

-pisanki in Polish, which comes
+are called pisanki in Polish,

-from the word pisac, which
+which comes from the word pisac,

-is scraped off, a white pattern is revealed
+wax is scraped off, a white pattern is revealed

 on the colored egg.

-prepared in Polish homes during Holy Week,
+are usually prepared in Polish homes during

-especially on Holy Friday.
-On Holy Saturday,
+Holy Week, especially on Holy Friday.
+On Holy

-with butter, bread, salt, horseradish, sausage,
+along with butter, bread, salt, horseradish,

-by a priest
+blessed by a priest

-Altough pisanka
+Altough

-has come to mean Easter egg in Polish, it
+pisanka has come to mean Easter

-represents only one of the methods used to
+egg in Polish, it represents only one of the

 Pisanki